[Oga Peninsula, Akita Prefecture] Full of Viewpoints. Oga Peninsula, a Magnificent Park Created by the Earth

 "Ichinomegata" is a national natural monument where water accumulates in the crater

-Toga Bay is also semicircular and is a crater.
-It was formed by a phreatomagmatic explosion about 420,000 years ago, and the pumice that was ejected by the explosion is distributed on the high ground around the bay.
+Toga Bayis also semicircular in shape and is a volcanic crater.
+This was caused by a phreatomagmatic eruption approximately 420,000 years ago, and the pumice ejected by the eruption is distributed on the high ground around the bay.

 The eastern side is sandy, while the rest of the coast is rocky